aurelia/aurelia.github.io-old/docs/api/dependency-injection/index.md

   * `potentialTarget?: any` - No description available.

-* `factory(keyValue: any, asValue?: any): ` - Decorator: Specifies the dependency to create a factory method, that can accept optional arguments
+* `factory(keyValue: any): ` - Decorator: Specifies the dependency to create a factory method, that can accept optional arguments
   * `keyValue: any` - No description available.
-  * `asValue?: any` - No description available.

-* `getDecoratorDependencies(target: any, name: any): any` -
+* `getDecoratorDependencies(target: any): any` - Used by parameter decorators to call autoinject for the target and retrieve the target&#x27;s inject property.
-  * `target: any` - No description available.
+  * `target: any` - The target class.
-  * `name: any` - No description available.

-* `inject(rest: ): any` - Decorator: Specifies the dependencies that should be injected by the DI Container into the decoratored class/function.
+* `inject(rest: ): any` - Decorator: Specifies the dependencies that should be injected by the DI Container into the decorated class/function.
   * `rest: ` - No description available.